 So what’s next?

-The next step is to take a proper look at your human resource department and figure out where you exactly fall on when it comes to data science arena.
+The next step is to take a proper look at your human resource department and figure out where you exactly fall when it comes to the data science arena.
 If you are geared to take your HR workflows to the next big level and determined to up your data science game, tapping a stellar data scientist is your way to go.